-For more information please contact Additional Student Support and Inclusion Services Team (ASSIST) or Accommodation Services.
+For further information please contact Additional Student Support and Inclusion Services Team (ASSIST) or Accommodation Services.

-All first year international students are eligible to apply to live in halls of residence at the University of Northampton.
 Applications will be considered in the order that they are received.
-A bedding pack will be provided as standard, the charge for this will be deducted from your Key and Damage Deposit, this will cost approximately £25.
+A bedding pack will be provided for you when you arrive, the charge for this will be deducted from your Key and Damage Deposit and will cost approximately £25.

-You will live in flats with up to nine other students, usually from a mixture of other countries.
-You will have your own room - some twin rooms are available, but you will share kitchen facilities and bathrooms.
-You can request a room in a female only block, or a female only flat in mixed-sex halls.
+You will live in flats with up to nine other students, usually from a mix of other countries.
+You will have your own room – some twin rooms are available, but you will share kitchen facilities and bathrooms.
+You can request a room in a single-sex block, or a single-sex flat in mixed-sex halls.

 Residential Life Team

-The team also employs student Residential Life Assistants to work alongside them offering peer support and guidance to residents living in halls.
-This role is open for application from 2nd year students onwards.
+The team also employs student Residential Life Assistants to work alongside them, offering peer support and guidance to residents living in halls.
+This role is open to applications from second year students onwards.

 The University of Northampton is signed up to and adheres to the UUK code for student accommodation.
 This protects students’ rights to safe, good quality accommodation, wherever they are studying, and makes sure they get the best out of their time living in university or college residences.
 It outlines everything students can expect from their accommodation as well as their responsibilities as tenants.